The Electoral System of Canada

 Candidates, nomination contestants (those competing for endorsement as a party's candidate in an electoral district), leadership contestants, political parties, electoral district associations and third parties (persons or groups who are not candidates, registered parties or electoral district associations) are all subject to strict controls.
 These begin with an obligation for political parties, electoral district associations, leadership contestants and third parties to register, thereby gaining official status and some associated benefits.
 All political entities must comply with administrative and legal requirements and must report their revenues, expenses and liabilities to the Chief Electoral Officer, who makes this information available to the public.

 Limits on contributions and expenses exist mainly to ensure transparency and fairness and to reduce the possibility of undue influence.
-By avoiding a spiral of escalating election spending, legislators have made elections more equitable and accessible for less wealthy candidates who wish to enter the competition.
-It is believed that a level playing field attracts more participants, diversifies political discourse and increases overall participation, including attendance at the polls.
+The principle is to maintain a level playing field that attracts more participants, diversifies political discourse and increases overall participation, including attendance at the polls.

 In the context of democratic elections, participation includes broader forms of involvement, such as volunteering at any level of the political process and contributing funds to political entities.
 Since 1974, the law has provided an incentive in the form of tax credits to Canadians who decide to make a financial contribution to candidates and registered political parties.
 This incentive was extended in 2004 to contributions made to registered electoral district associations.